CDCgov/phdi-azure/docs/implementation-guide.md

 #### Upgrade Steps

+1. Create a new branch for the upgrade.

-1. Open the `terraform/modules/shared/main.tf` in a text editor of your choice.
+2. Open the `terraform/modules/shared/main.tf` in a text editor of your choice.

-2. Within the file, search for the code block that starts with `data "docker_registry_image" "ghcr_data" {`.
+3. Within the file, search for the code block that starts with `data "docker_registry_image" "ghcr_data" {`.

-3. In the `name` field of the code block, you will find the current version number specified.
+4. In the `name` field of the code block, you will find the current version number specified.
 Modify the version number to the desired new version.

    Example:
    ```hcl